hawkkiller/sizzle_starter/README.md

 - [drift] - A type-safe, composable SQL client for Dart and Flutter
 - [sqflite] - A wrapper around SQLite for Flutter, but I'd recommend to use [drift] instead
 - [shared_preferences] - A persistent key-value store for Flutter
-- [http] - A composable, Future-based library for making HTTP requests
 - [rive] - Great tool and library for creating animations.
 Moreover, their editor is also written in Flutter.
 - [rxdart] - RxDart is a reactive programming library for Dart and Flutter.
 It provides a set of extension methods on Dart Streams and StreamControllers to transform and combine streams in a declarative way.
 It also provides a set of Subjects that extend StreamControllers to allow for broadcasting of the latest value(-s) to new listeners.
 - [stream_transform] - A collection of Stream transformers